DoSomethingGreat07/GraphRAG/README.md

 ### Ask Custom Questions

-Use this when you want to treat the system like a real QA application over the indexed corpus.
+Use this when we want to treat the system like a real QA application over the indexed corpus.

 Good for: